 "We're making it really easy for virtual administrators to easily point, click and accelerate applications from an interface they are used to using -- all without concerning the network administrator," Tinsley said.

-While the proliferation of virtual servers within enterprises has allowed IT to spin up new virtual machines within minutes, the manual provisioning process for
+While the proliferation of virtual servers within enterprises has allowed IT to spin up new virtual machines within minutes, the manual provisioning process for virtual network services remains manual.
+It can take the network team days or weeks to complete a request, said Joe Skorupa, analyst at Stamford, Conn.-based Gartner Inc.

 More on virtual management